 As the biggest oil producer in the world, the Kingdom of Saudi Arabia is also the richest.

 This former French colony is a cultural melting pot.
 It is a Muslim country so you can expect plenty of mosques and religious monuments and you can also count on beautiful, rolling plains and coastal towns.

 Singapore is a small island nation, located off of the Malay Peninsula.
 Many know Singapore as a premier shopping destination in the region, but to label Singapore as only this would be misleading.

-For those who would like to escape from the rushed pace of Western Europe, and have a more laid back experience, Slovakia is the place to head.
+For those who would like to escape from the rushed pace of Western Europe and have a more laid-back experience, Slovakia is the place to go.

-Every country in the world displays some diversity, but South Africa, stretching from the hippos in the Limpopo River to the penguins waddling on the Cape, takes some beating.
+Every country in the world displays some diversity, but South Africa, stretching from the hippos in the Limpopo River to the penguins waddling in the Cape, takes some beating.